DISTRICT HIGHLIGHTS

 Red Ribbon Week

-Join Waterford USD in celebrating red ribbon week from October 23-27th.
-The theme this year is "Be Kind to your Mind."
+Join Waterford USD in celebrating red ribbon week from October 28-November 1.
+The theme this year is "Life is a Movie, Film Drug Free."